 I sent an email to my job’s new Diversity & Inclusion Committee earlier in the week.
 I expressed my interest in encouraging my employer to make Juneteenth a paid holiday.
 At first, I received a response that this was underway for next year.
 But later that evening we received notice that my employer decided to make Juneteenth a holiday.
 I’m pretty sure that other people probably stepped up to make this happen.
 Little ol’ me is not that important.
 However, I am proud that I spoke up for what I believe in and initiated change.
 Next, I’m using my voice to help Juneteenth become a National Holiday.
 You can use your voice and sign the petition here.

+I made sure to get cute for the occasion.
+Which felt good since I haven’t been wearing actual outfits while working from home.
 I’ve been celebrating by participating in virtual programming as I’m still in quarantine.
 I’m also going to watch a few documentaries and have a celebratory dinner with my son tonight.